hrishim/mail_chat/README.md

    The `.env` file will be used by both the Docker authentication and our Python scripts.

 ## Data Preparation

+### Memory Usage Considerations
+Before processing your email archive, consider these memory requirements:
+- The FAISS vector store from `langchain_community.vectorstores` loads all embeddings into RAM
+- Each email chunk requires approximately 384 bytes for metadata and 1024 floating point numbers (4KB) for embeddings
+- As a rough estimate, each email thread might generate 2-3 chunks on average
+- Example calculation:
+  - For 10,000 email threads:
+    - ~25,000 chunks (assuming 2.5 chunks per thread)
+    - ~110MB for embeddings (25,000 * 4KB)
+    - ~10MB for metadata
+    - Additional memory overhead for FAISS indexing
+  - Recommend having at least 2-3x this amount in free RAM

 ### Export Your Gmail Data
 1. Go to [Google Takeout](https://takeout.google.com/)